Biopolymer: Environmental impacts

 Biopolymers can be sustainable, carbon neutral and are always renewable, because they are made from plant or animal materials which can be grown indefinitely.
 Since these materials come from agricultural crops, their use could create a sustainable industry.
 In contrast, the feedstocks for polymers derived from petrochemicals will eventually deplete.
 In addition, biopolymers have the potential to cut carbon emissions and reduce CO2 quantities in the atmosphere: this is because the CO2 released when they degrade can be reabsorbed by crops grown to replace them: this makes them close to carbon neutral.

-Some biopolymers are biodegradable: they are broken down into CO2 and water by microorganisms.
-Some of these biodegradable biopolymers are compostable: they can be put into an industrial composting process and will break down by 90% within six months.
+Almost all biopolymers are biodegradable in the natural environment: they are broken down into CO2 and water by microorganisms.
+These biodegradable biopolymers are also compostable: they can be put into an industrial composting process and will break down by 90% within six months.
 Biopolymers that do this can be marked with a 'compostable' symbol, under European Standard EN 13432 (2000).
 Packaging marked with this symbol can be put into industrial composting processes and will break down within six months or less.
 An example of a compostable polymer is PLA film under 20μm thick: films which are thicker than that do not qualify as compostable, even though they are "biodegradable".
 In Europe there is a home composting standard and associated logo that enables consumers to identify and dispose of packaging in their compost heap.